16 Facts About James Madison

-At 5 feet 4 inches, Madison was America’s shortest commander-in-chief—but he left behind a towering legacy.
-To honor his 264th birthday, we’ve dug up some lesser-known details about this “Father of the U.S. Constitution” and the colorful life he led.
-Did you know...
+At 5 feet 4 inches, Madison was America’s shortest Commander-in-Chief—but he left behind a towering legacy.
+Here are some lesser-known details about the “Father of the U.S. Constitution” and the colorful life he led.

 Madison wasn’t the healthiest kid—or adult for that matter.
 A frequent victim of nasty stomach aches, he’d also weather attacks “somewhat resembling epilepsy” throughout his life.

 2. James Madison fought—and won—an oratory duel with Patrick Henry.